 LBCC has provided significant resources and services that students should be aware of.
 Learning Academic Resources (LAR), Library, Tutoring Center, Academic Computing Center and so on are available on both campuses.
 Students will benefit from using the school resources to improve their academic performances.
 Let’s have fun together.

-Q: IF THERE IS ONE THING LBCC HAS TAUGHT YOU, WHAT WOULD IT BE?
+Q: IF THERE IS ONE THING LBCC HAS TAUGHT YOU, WHAT WOULD

 A: Accepting the truth.
 Life is not a straight line so that it could be ups and downs in some cases.
 So as an LBCC student, I know for sure that challenges would stick with me.
 However, LBCC has changed me from an unrealistic person to one who views things in positive ways.
 LBCC has shown me that it’s worth it to go to college.
 College degree opens up so many opportunities for an internship to a full-time job, is the reason that LBCC has built a firm foundation in my life.